US reports first drug shortage tied to virus outbreak

 Under a 2012 law, drugmakers are required to notify the FDA of production or sourcing issues that could create medication shortages.
 The agency noted this week that medical device manufacturers are not bound by that law and “are not required to respond when the FDA requests information about potential supply chain disruptions.”

+AP Writer Bernard Condon contributed to this report from New York.
 Johnson reported from Trenton, New Jersey.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.